RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Almost-Everything.md

 I found that it works fairly well, but does not work as well as vocalign or [Align takes](/ReaperScripts.html#align-takes---thread).

+If you're not doing heavy post work, then VocalSync works fine.
+It's more than enough for musical vocals.

 # Mixing

 ## Console